 The Governors Highway Safety Association (GHSA) has released new information about teen drivers and speeding that should cause all parents of teen drivers to stop and take notice.
-According to the GHSA report, about one-third of all fatal teenage driver accidents in the United States are caused by speeding drivers.
+According to the GHSA report, about one-third of all fatal teen driver accidents in the United States are caused by speeding drivers.
 From 2000 to 2011, 19,447 speed-related fatal accidents involved teens in the United States.

-Speeding Is Dangerous, but It Can Be Prevented
+Speeding Is Dangerous, but it Can Be Prevented

 Despite what you may think when you talk to your teen, parents remain a primary influence in the life of their teen children.
 Thus, the GHSA recommends five specific things that parents of teen drivers can do to try to prevent speed-related fatal crashes.
 Specifically, parents may: